Samsung chief Lee arrested as South Korean corruption probe deepens

 The same court had rejected a request last month to arrest Lee, but prosecutors on Tuesday brought additional accusations against Lee, seeking his arrest on bribery and other charges.

-"We acknowledge the cause and necessity of the arrest," a judge said in his ruling, citing the extra charges and evidence.
+"We acknowledge the cause and necessity of the arrest," a judge said in his ruling.

 SENSITIVE TIME

-While Lee's detention is not expected to hamper day-to-day operation of Samsung firms, which are run by professional managers, experts said it could hinder strategic decision-making by South Korea's biggest conglomerate.
+While Lee's detention is not expected to hamper day-to-day operation of Samsung firms, which are run by professional managers, experts said it could hinder strategic decision-making at South Korea's biggest conglomerate, or chaebol.

 Samsung has been in the midst of an ongoing restructuring to clear a succession path for Lee to assume control after his father was incapacitated by a heart attack in 2014.

-Decisions that could be complicated by Lee's arrest include deliberations over whether to reorganize the group under a holding company structure, as well as its plan to abandon its future strategy office, or "control tower," a central decision-making body that came in for criticism during the scandal.
+Decisions that could be complicated by Lee's arrest include deliberations over whether to reorganize the group under a holding company structure, as well as its plan to abandon its future strategy office, a central decision-making body that came in for criticism during the scandal.

 Staff moves have also been in limbo.
-Samsung, which employs more than 250,000 people, has yet to announce annual personnel promotions and changes, which it typically does in December.
+Samsung, which employs around half a million people, has yet to announce annual personnel promotions and changes, which it typically does in December.

-"Until a ruling is given, it's going to be difficult to decide these important matters," said Park Ju-gun, head of research firm CEO Score.
+One employee at Samsung Electronics’ chip division said colleagues were unsettled that prosecutors had singled-out Samsung.

 ZEROING-IN